jordan663994/metapetz.ai/README.md

 # Stay Updated:

 follow me on twitter, I tweet out every update to the AI, so don't get left behind! follow me here: https://twitter.com/MetapetAIJordan
+I also have an NFT project on Solana: https://twitter.com/9a105749cfcbac1
 ----------------------------------------
 ----------------------------------------